outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- SCFAs downregulate PCNA, cyclin D3, CDK1 and CDK2, and stimulate p21 expression via GPR43-dependent mechanisms
 				- Short-chain fatty acids (SCFAs) are fermented from dietary fibres by the gut microbiota
 				- The three most common SCFAs are acetate (C2), propionate (C3), and butyrate (C4)
-				- SCFA function epigenetically by inhibiting selected histone acetyltransferases that alter the expression of multiple genes and the activity of many signaling pathways (e.g., Wnt, Hedgehog, Hippo, and Notch) that contribute to the pathogenesis of cancer.
-SCFAs block cancer stem cell proliferation, thereby potentially delaying or inhibiting cancer development or relapse by targeting genes and pathways that are mutated in tumors (e.g., epidermal growth factor receptor, hepatocyte growth factor, and MET) and by promoting the expression of tumor suppressors (e.g., by up-regulating PTEN and p53)
+				- SCFA function epigenetically by inhibiting selected histone acetyltransferases that alter the expression of multiple genes and the activity of many signaling pathways (e.g., Wnt, Hedgehog, Hippo, and Notch) that contribute to the pathogenesis of cancer
+				- SCFAs block cancer stem cell proliferation, thereby potentially delaying or inhibiting cancer development or relapse by targeting genes and pathways that are mutated in tumors (e.g., epidermal growth factor receptor, hepatocyte growth factor, and MET) and by promoting the expression of tumor suppressors (e.g., by up-regulating PTEN and p53)
 				- https://www.nature.com/articles/s41416-022-01980-7
 				- https://link.springer.com/article/10.1007/s10555-023-10117-y
 			- Ginsenoside Rg3 Combined with Oxaliplatin Inhibits the Proliferation and Promotes Apoptosis of Hepatocellular Carcinoma Cells via Downregulating PCNA and Cyclin D1